KyeDon/Powershell-scripts/README.md

 ## Daily audit report
 #### Sends out an email daily showing failed logins and successful logins in the past 24 hours.
+This is still a WIP and by no means finished.
+I need to write some regex and figure out how to filter system logins.